 9. School and groups ticketing

 Schools and groups of ten or more are able to reserve tickets without payment in order for numbers to be finalised.
 An invoice will be issued at the time of booking and payment is required in full, six weeks prior to the event.
-In the case of reserved seating education events, seating allocation will not be confirmed until payment is received.
+In the case of reserved seating Public Programs, seating allocation will not be confirmed until payment is received.

 School groups will receive one complimentary teacher/guardian ticket for every 10 paying students.

 10. Offers and discount pricing

 From time to time The Australian Ballet will offer special discounts to selected performances.
 Relevant proof of entitlement must be presented when booking - whether in the form of a password, promotional code, identification or other measure.